Secure Events

 Events Dashboards

-The Events Dashboards provide event trend analysis and at-a-glance summaries of top policies, rules, namespaces, accounts, or users with event activity over the past 31 days.
+The Events Dashboards in Sysdig Secure provide event trend analysis and at-a-glance summaries of top policies, rules, namespaces, accounts, or users with event activity over the past 31 days.
 From the Overviews, you can drill down into specific event feeds and details to take action.

 Event Forwarding